-- · Vesting of outstanding time-based equity and equity-based awards will accelerate by one year upon a qualifying termination; and - Addition of a "double-trigger" change-in-control policy pursuant to which executive officers are eligible to receive enhanced severance benefits in the event of qualifying termination within 12 months of a change-in-control.
-Such enhanced benefits include the right to receive 18 months of salary continuation and an amount equal to 150% of the executive's target bonus for the year of termination, as well as immediate vesting of all unvested time-based equity and equity-based awards at the target level.
+- · Vesting of outstanding time-based equity and equity-based awards will accelerate by one year upon a qualifying termination; and - Addition of a "double-trigger" change-in-control policy pursuant to which executive officers are eligible to receive enhanced severance benefits in the event of qualifying termination within 12 months following a change-in-control.
+Such enhanced benefits include the right to receive 18 months of salary continuation and an amount equal to 150% of the executive's target bonus for the year of termination, as well as immediate vesting of all unvested time-based equity and equity-based awards and prorated vesting of all unvested performance-based equity and equitybased awards at the target level.